gosiao/gosiao.github.com/_posts/2022-04-09-technical-reading.md

 ---

 Technical reading is a complex skill.
 It involves the ability to follow a complicated argument, often accompanied by equations, plots, and other analyses, and to put it in the context of the existing knowledge.
 The actual reading task can get constantly interrupted by switching between the text and accompanying comments and the need to consult other references.
 This leads to context shifting and, consequently, fatigue and concentration loss.
-This also makes the reading much less enjoyable.
+This also makes reading much less enjoyable.

 Questions about building and practicing this skill and getting better at it have been on my research list and motivated me to look for better ways to establish my own routines and systems around this type of work.
 I want to share the advice I collected on this topic and my personal learnings in this post.